 When met with a challenge such as putting her shoes on- her foot slips and the shoe falls and instead of trying again, she erupts.
 It is sudden and quick and reverberating to the rest of us in her circle.
 She needs us to narrate her difficulties and encourage and soothe and impose the calm that her brain does not provide.
 The strength in my shoulders, my slow deep breaths, my neutral facial expression, the softness of my middle have just enough pull to be contagious.
 The calm in my body translates and spreads to hers because she trusts me like I trust gravity.
 She needs me.
 So hiding is not an option.
 She needs me.
 Not just to get the snacks and wipe her tiny bum but to secure her psyche.
 And that takes all of me.
 And I need her.

-And what I am left with in the tiny moments of solitude, is anger.
+What I am left with in the tiny moments of solitude, is anger.
 Pure unadulterated anger.
 I fume over a two year old divorce instead of grieve my dad’s death.
-I wake up to the Groundhog Day of divorce.
-The dryer tumbles Mim’s tennis shoes and the smelly dog blankets and my thoughts tumble -seven years, work trips, she reminded him of Audrey Hepburn, beer cans stashed behind the bush by the back door, promises, lies, shame, and the retelling of the years goes on and on.
+I wake up to the Groundhog Day.
+The dryer tumbles Mim’s tennis shoes and the dog blankets that refuse to smell better.
+My thoughts tumble -seven years, work trips, she reminded him of Audrey Hepburn, beer cans stashed behind the bush by the back door, promises, lies, shame, and the retelling of the years goes on and on.
 We were happy.
 I remember we were happy.
 Weren’t we happy?
 My thoughts are on repeat.
 I push away the tears.
 I soothe my 10 year old baby girl.
 My anger surges.
 I water the succulents too often, killing them with my nurturing.
-I clinch my jaw with the nagging thought that next week, I will sit in a room with attorneys and hope I brought the right pay stub, tax return and proof.
+The puppy turns into a dog.
+I clinch my jaw knowing that next week, I will sit in a room with attorneys and hope I brought the right pay stub, tax return and proof.
+Hope that I don’t become a cry baby.
+That Pollyanna blazes in and convinces the board room of my goodness.
 Our love has come down to this.